muratk5n/thirdwave/en/README.md

 ---

-French PM once said “helping everyone to free themselves through work is a value of the left”.. 🤣 Yeah.
+Borne: “Helping everyone to free themselves through work is a value of the left”.. 🤣 Yeah.

 ---